 With help from our TG Top 50 Coaches, here are 12 things you can improve easily to help with your consistency and get your handicap down.

 If you improve just one thing this year, make it one of these.
 Lower scores need not mean blistered hands on the range.
 Here are 12 things you can improve easily, by our Top 50 teachers.

 Your address position

 Your set-up basics of grip, aim, stance and posture all dictate the quality of the action that follows; it's no coincidence that the one common denominator for all elite players is an excellent address position.
 And the great thing is that you don't need Rory's skill or athletic ability to set up like him!
 All it takes is a commitment to work with your coach on creating your best swing platform possible.
 Make this your priority.

 - This tip comes from Andrew Murray, andrewmurraygolf.com

 Hit the ball straighter, not further

 TV commentators, and the world's leading players, often focus on the massive distance golfers now hit the ball.
 But believe me, most amateur golfers could reduce their handicap without hitting it one yard further.
 Understanding the relationship of the clubface to the swing path and creating a more centred strike would develop more ball control and see you hit more fairways and greens.
-Your high scores are generally a result of hitting the ball o ine rather than not far enough.
+Your high scores are generally a result of hitting the ball offline rather than not far enough.
 And the bonus is the better your swing path becomes, the further you'll hit it as a by-product.

 This tip comes from Adrian Fryer, Liverpool Golf Centre, Merseyside

 Improve from 6ft and in

 If you want to target one aspect of your performance, make it your holing out from inside six feet.
 This is one of the easiest ways for club players to reduce their score... and it can be achieved with relatively little practice.
 The blade aim at impact controls 92% of the ball's start line, so prioritise face aim as a place to start